How To Become a Bartender in Illinois

 What Does This Mean?

-The above requirements mean that Illinois has set a minimum baseline for jurisdictions to work with when it comes to the BASSET.
+The above requirements mean that Illinois has set a minimum baseline for jurisdictions to work with regarding the BASSET.
 Thus, your jurisdiction may alter certain aspects of the BASSET qualification, but it must meet these requirements.

 How Long Does It Take To Become a Bartender in Illinois?